World-Class Rainbow Fishing

 7-nights and 6-days guided fishing

-• Ground transfers from King Salmon Airport to the Air Taxi airport
+• Ground transfers between King Salmon Airport and the air charter

 • 7-nights Lodging